BrianInGermany/IdeaStackr/README.md

-# IdeaStackr: A framework for organizing and structuring information
+# IdeaStackr: a framework for organizing and structuring information

-## Steps of the IdeaStackr framework
+## Steps of the IdeaStackr framework:

 ### 1. Data collection